Sidebar

 - A number of steps are followed to determine whether or not unreasonably hazardous driving conditions do, in fact, exist.
 Weather conditions and forecasts are checked with the weather bureau.
 Driving conditions are checked with the State Highway Department and law enforcement agencies.

-- Travel advisories are noted but are generally of little help in reaching a conclusion on closing.
-The Weather Bureau and the Department of Transportation issue storm warnings and travel advisories for large areas that often have little relevance to local weather and/or travel conditions.
+- Travel advisories are noted but may not contribute to reaching a conclusion on closing.
+The National Weather Service and the Department of Transportation issue storm warnings and travel advisories for large areas that may or may not have relevance to local weather and/or travel conditions.

 - The number of students and employees affected by the inclement weather is a major consideration in reaching a decision to close the campus.
 While most students and employees live within a few miles of the campus, some employees and students commute thirty miles and more to campus.
 At some distance from the campus it is possible driving conditions may be judged to be extremely hazardous, involving unreasonable risk and danger, and not considered so within a mile or two of the campus.
 The decision to close is largely based on the travel conditions in fairly close proximity to the campus.